-Parameter Description Eggs-beta CONE): growth pattern > 1 Repeat female parameters in the above order for growth pattern 2.
-Males Male natural mortality and growth parameters in the following order by growth pattern. natM Natural mortality for male GP1, where the number of natural mortality parameters depends on the option selected.
-Lmin Length at Amin (units in cm) for male, GP1 Lmax Length at Amax (units in cm) for male, GP1 VBK von Bertanlaffy growth coefficient (units are per year) for males, growth pattern1.
-CONE) if growth type = 2 Richards Only include this parameter if Richards growth function is Coefficient used.
-If included, a parameter value of 1.0 will have a null effect and produce a growth curve identical to Bertalanffy.
-COND if growth type = 3 Age-Specific K K deviations for first age in n range; K deviations for next age in range; K deviations for last age in n range.
-CV young Variability for size at age <= Amin for males, GP1.
+Parameter Description Females Female natural mortality and growth parameters in the following order by growth pattern. natM Natural mortality for female growth pattern 1, where the number of natural mortality parameters depends on the option selected.
+Lmin Length at Amin (units in cm) for female, growth pattern 1.
+Lmax Length at Amax (units in cm) for female, growth pattern 1.
+VBK von Bertanlaffy growth coefficient (units are per year) for females, growth pattern 1.
+COND if growth type = 2 Richards Only include this parameter if Richards growth function is Coefficient used.
+If included, a parameter value of 1.0 will have a null effect and produce a growth curve identical to von Bertalanffy.
+COND if growth type >=3 Age-Specific K N parameter lines equa al to the number K deviations for the ages specified above.
+CV young Variability for size at age <= Amin for females, growth pattern 1.
 Note that CV cannot vary over time, so do not set up env-link or a deviation vector.
 Also, units are either as CV or as standard deviation, depending on assigned value of CV pattern.
-CV old Variability for size at age >= Amax for males, growth pattern 1.
-For intermediate ages, do a linear interpolation of CV on means size-at-age.
-Note that the units for CV will depend on the CV pattern and the value of mortality-growth parameters as offset.
-WtLen scale Coefficient to convert length in cm to weight in kg for males.
-WtLen exp Exponent to convert length to weight for males.
-CONE egrowth pattern > 1 Repeat male parameters in the above order for growth pattern 2.